 In June 2013, Naomi cofounded Aspiring Mormon Women, a 501c3 non-profit organization that supports and encourages Latter-day Saint women's professional and educational pursuits.
-Aspiring Mormon Women was born from her experiences pursuing higher education as a Mormon woman and her belief that when provided examples, models, connection, and support, women find empowerment to pursue their personal goals.
-The organization provides capacity building, networking, and mentoring on an international scale through online content and in-person events to LDS women who are high school age, who are in school, who are working, or who are desiring to return to school or the workforce.
-Many women report that their involvement with Aspiring Mormon Women has been the catalyst to seeking out and making changes in their educational and professional lives.
+Aspiring Mormon Women was born from her experiences pursuing higher education as a Mormon woman and her belief that women find empowerment in pursuing their personal goals when provided role models, connection, resources, and support.
+The organization provides capacity building, networking, and mentoring on an international scale through online content and in-person events to LDS women who are high school age, who are pursuing postsecondary education and training, who are working, or who desire to return to school or the workforce.
+Many women report that involvement with Aspiring Mormon Women has been the catalyst to seeking out and making changes in their educational and professional lives.

 A native of Southern California, Naomi earned her B.A. in English Education from Brigham Young University, a M.Ed. in Language and Literacy from Arizona State University, and a Ph.D. in Teaching and Learning with a literacy emphasis from the University of Utah.
 She resides in Salt Lake City.